Starving men may think much about food, but so do gluttons.C.S. Lewis

 The secular world makes this particularly difficult to manage.
 Music, movies and TV, magazines and newspapers, and even our conversations are inundated with sexuality.
 With so many ways to partake, it’s easy to fall victim to indulgence.

 When the physical intimacy in marriage is healthy, you don’t need to obsess about sex.
 It’s there when you need and want it, and if it isn’t available at the moment, it won’t be long before you have a taste of it again.
-Moreover, the sexuality between a couple isn’t the focus of their relationship, although still an important aspect of it.
+Moreover, the sexuality between a couple isn’t the focus of their relationship, although it is still an important aspect of it.

 Just as the body needs food, sleep, exercise, etc. to remain healthy, so a marriage needs emotional, spiritual, and relational intimacy in addition to physical intimacy.
 All aspects are important in keeping a marriage healthy.